Supporting our communities | Supporting the environment | Supporting a skilled industry

 Find out more here»

-Zespri also supports the Young Fruit Grower of the Year award in the Bay of Plenty, an event in which contestants compete in a range of theoretical and practical activities followed by a speech and quiz.
+Zespri also supports the Young Fruit Grower of the Year award in the Bay of Plenty, an event in which contestants compete in a range of theoretical and practical activities followed by a speech.
 The winner of the BoP Young Fruit Grower competition receives cash prize of $1,500 and the opportunity to compete for the following prestigious national titles:

 - NZ Young Fruit Grower